anushkaishana/math_quiz/readme.md

 - **Node.js**
 - **npm**

--Install dependencies:
+- Install dependencies:
--express - For building the server
+- express - For building the server
--express-session - For session management
+- express-session - For session management
--ejs - For templating
+- ejs - For templating
--body-parser - To parse incoming request bodies
+- body-parser - To parse incoming request bodies
 ---

 ## Setup Instructions

--Download or clone the repository to your local machine.
+- Download or clone the repository to your local machine.
--Install Node.js and npm
+- Install Node.js and npm
--Install Required Dependencies
+- Install Required Dependencies
--Start the Application
+- Start the Application
--Access the Application
+- Access the Application
--You're All Set!
+- **You're All Set!**
--Begin exploring the app, register a new user, and enjoy the quiz experience!
+- Begin exploring the app, register a new user, and enjoy the quiz experience!